BAI: Beck Anxiety Inventory

 What does the BAI measure?

-The Beck Anxiety Inventory (BAI) measures the severity of anxiety symptoms in adolescents and adults, with particular emphasis on somatic and physiological manifestations such as cardiovascular, respiratory, neurological, and gastrointestinal symptoms.
-It contains 21 items focusing on physical symptoms that distinguish anxiety from depression.
+The Beck Anxiety Inventory (BAI) measures the severity of anxiety symptoms in adults and adolescents, with particular emphasis on somatic and physiological manifestations: 15 of its 21 items relate to physical symptoms such as cardiovascular, respiratory, and neurological sensations (Creamer et al., 1995).
+It was constructed to measure anxiety with minimal overlap with depression.

 How long does the BAI take to complete?

-The BAI typically takes 10-15 minutes to complete.
-Respondents rate 21 anxiety symptoms on a 4-point scale based on how much each symptom has bothered them during the past month, including today.
+About 5 to 10 minutes when self-administered, and roughly 10 minutes when read aloud (Beck & Steer, 1993).
+Respondents rate 21 symptoms on a 4-point scale (0 to 3) according to how much each has bothered them during the past week, including today.

 Is the BAI free to use?